Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 ```

-If you need  listener for after consumed product,

-you can set "afterConsume" listener, otherwise dont use it
+If you need  listener for after consumed product, you can set "afterConsume" listener, otherwise dont use it

-.If you need Acknowledge listener, use onAcknowledgePurchaseResponse listener.
+If you need Acknowledge listener, use onAcknowledgePurchaseResponse listener.
 Otherwise dont use it.

 ### You have to use "setProductStatusGotListener" listener.